 Neonatal herpes, which can be caused by HSV‑2 as well as HSV‑1, has the most severe implications and is usually acquired during the intrapartum period through exposure in the genital tract2.
 Subclinical viral shedding and unrecognised infections seem to be major factors in transmission.1 Genital HSV infection is frequently not recognised and diagnosis based on the clinical presentation alone has a low sensitivity.2

 Type-specific serologic tests for the detection of IgG, based on the use of recombinant HSV-1 glycoprotein G (gG1) and the recombinant HSV-2 glycoprotein G (gG2), allow the identification of silent carriers of HSV-2 infection in patients with or without pre-existing antibodies to HSV-1 3,4,5.
-Type-specific serology should guide testing and result interpretation.
-This is important for a proper development of strategies to prevent transmission to partners and neonates, counselling, and management of the disease.6 IgM testing is not recommended in routine clinical practice6.
+Type-specific serology can help guide testing and result interpretation.
+This is important for the proper development of strategies to prevent transmission to partners and neonates, counselling, and management of the disease.6 IgM testing is not recommended in routine clinical practice6.